Cryptographic Specifications of CryptPeer

 4. References and Design Principles

-CryptPeer relies on:
+CryptPeer publicly relies on:

 - the patented segmented key authentication system